 - most transportation to and from site visits

 Students are responsible for their own housing, meals, any additional supplies, and computer.
 Students should expect to spend an additional $250-300 on printing and materials.

 A small number of partial scholarships are available.
 Contact email@example.com before April 2, 2018 to request a scholarship.
-Scholarships are need-based; the majority of scholarships are awarded to applicants whose personal and/or parental yearly gross income does not exceed $40,000.
+Scholarships are need-based.

 Summer Institute program participants are strongly encouraged to live on campus, though this is not required.
 Students already living in the Bay Area may opt to commute to the Institute as a day program.
 Non-local students have several options for housing, some of which include meals.
 The following links will give you an idea of housing costs in the Berkeley area.